-“I feel it is imperative to discuss empathy and for us to remain connected as a community,” stated Lynn Farrand, curator of the exhibition and local Newbury Park resident.
+“I feel it is imperative to discuss empathy and for us to remain connected as a community,” stated Lynn Farrand, exhibition curator.
 “In these artists, I see an empathic, conscious choice to go beneath the surface of what separates us to reveal the universal experiences and emotions that bind us together.”

-Featured artist, Hung Liu, described by the Wall Street Journal as "the greatest Chinese painter in the US,” riveting large-scale paintings speak to themes endurance and strength set against the passage of time and anonymity.
+Hung Liu, described by the Wall Street Journal as "the greatest Chinese painter in the US,” whose riveting, large-scale paintings speak to themes of endurance and strength set against the passage of time and anonymity.

-Marjorie Salvaterra, black and white ‘Fellinesque’ photography rests momentarily in the absurd while simultaneously examining gender roles and connecting with ways individuals cope.
+Marjorie Salvaterra, whose cinematic, black and white photos rest momentarily in the absurd while simultaneously examining gender roles and connecting with ways individuals cope.

-Simphiwe Ndzube, sculpture and and two-dimensional surfaces might be borne from a subjective account of the black experience in post-apartheid South Africa but have universal relevancy of resilience and hope.
+Rising star Simphiwe Ndzube, whose sculpture and and two-dimensional surfaces might be borne from a subjective account of the black experience in post-apartheid South Africa but have universal relevancy of resilience and hope.

-Conceptional artist, Marisa Caichiolo, work focuses issues of home life and viscerally connects us to family structures and recovery.
+Conceptional artist and curator, Marisa Caichiolo, work focuses issues of home life and viscerally connects us to family structures and recovery.

 Award-winning National Geographic photographer, Ami Vitale, whose virtual reality experience allows visitors to connect with endangered elephants to dwell upon unconditional love and what motivates individuals to protect.